 9. Does it go off?

-In theory, no. If a bottle is sealed with a screw top (as is generally the case today), it is not possible for oxygen to come into contact with the whisky, thus preventing oxidation (the going-off process).
+In theory, no. Sealing the bottle with a screw top (as is generally the case today), means it is not possible for oxygen to come into contact with the whisky, thus preventing oxidation (the going-off process).
 Even in the case of older bottles sealed with corks, though, oxidation is minimal because of the high levels of ethanol, which absorbs oxygen in the first instance.

 Wine, with its lower ethanol content, is somewhat different.
 Some wines can benefit from oxidation in the bottle over time (and time to breathe prior to serving).
 Others are more suited to being kept light and fresh, and are thus closed with screw tops and not generally decanted.
 In conclusion, your sealed whisky will remain largely unchanged over the years.
 Once you’ve opened it, however, the process of oxidation begins.
 You’d generally want to finish a bottle within a year of opening, and two at the most – bearing in mind that the less whisky it contains, the quicker oxidation will take place.